GabeScott/standard-works-vault/General Conference/2002 April - Children.md

 I constantly think about and pray for the children and youth and their parents.

-Recently, I attended a sacrament meeting given by children with special needs.
+Recently I attended a sacrament meeting given by children with special needs.
 Each was disabled in hearing or sight or mental development.
 Beside each was a teenager assigned as a companion.
 They sang and played music for us.
 Facing us on the front row was a young girl who stood and signed to those behind us who could not hear.

 Jenny gave a brief testimony.
 Then her parents each spoke.
 They told of the utter agony they had known when they learned that their child would never have a normal life.
 They told of the endless, everyday trials that followed.
 When others would stare or laugh, Jenny’s brothers put an arm protectively around her.
 The mother then told us of the love and absolute joy Jenny brought to the family.

-Those parents have learned that “after much tribulation, ... cometh the blessing” (D&C 103:12).
+Those parents have learned that “after much tribulation … cometh the blessing” ([[D&C 103.12|D&C 103:12]]).
 I saw them bound together by adversity and refined into pure gold—true Latter-day Saints.

 They told us Jenny adopts fathers.
 So when I shook hands with her, I said, “I’m a grandpa.”